-The Franklin Regional School District campus is a tobacco smoke-free, vape smoke-free, and controlled substance-free zone.
+The Franklin Regional School District campus is a tobacco smoke-free, vape smoke-free, and controlled substancefree zone.
 All staff and students will refrain from possessing or using tobacco products, including smokeless tobacco and items that would constitute a controlled substance while on school grounds.
-Penalties for violating this policy may include a fine, detention, suspension, or expulsion.

-Smoking Cessation classes are available upon request.
+Penalties for violating this policy may include a fine, detention, smoking/vaping cessation course requirements, suspension, or expulsion.
+Smoking Cessation classes are available as a proactive approach as well, upon request.
 See a counselor or the nurse for information.
 For a complete text of this policy, please see a District Policies Manual.